ddealmei/artifact_dragondoom/README.md

 ## Restoring your WiFi

-Since we needed to kill any running wpa_supplicant, you can restore your with the following:
+Since we needed to kill any running wpa_supplicant, you can restore yours with the following:
 ```sh
 sudo /sbin/wpa_supplicant -B -u -s -O /run/wpa_supplicant
 ```